The Health Benefits and Medicinal Uses of Cinnamon

 2. And it may keep heart disease at bay, too.

 Cinnamon is good for your heart — and not just because of all the warm-fuzzy feelings it inspires.
 Cinnamon's antioxidant activity extends to the blood vessels, where it protects against the damaging effects of sugar and other free radicals, reducing damage and signs of inflammation.
-Cinnamon has been found to lower blood pressure, reduce blood triglyceride levels, and decrease LDL cholesterol — all risk factors for cardiovascular disease.
+Cinnamon has been found to lower blood pressure, reduce blood triglyceride levels, and decrease LDL cholesterol.

 3. Forget the first-aid kit: grab the Cinnamon.

 As an antiseptic, astringent, and smooth muscle relaxant, there are not many first-aid situations in which Cinnamon won't lend a hand.
-If you cut your finger, staunch bleeding and prevent infection all at once by putting a pinch of Cinnamon on the wound.
+If you cut your finger, staunch bleeding by putting a pinch of Cinnamon on the wound.
 Have an upset belly and loose stools?
 Cinnamon helps to ease stomach cramps, reduce diarrhea as well as address any signs of infection.
 Menstrual cramps and heavy bleeding are similarly eased with its warm, drying, and relaxing actions.
 Feel a tickle in your throat?
 Try some Cinnamon tea for the warming, anti-viral effects.
-And if it's too late and now you've got a phlegmy cough — cinnamon can help dry up the mucous, open the lungs, and ease expectoration.
-If you've got cinnamon, you're prepared for almost anything.
+And if it's too late and now you've got a phlegmy cough — Cinnamon can help dry up the mucous, open the lungs, and ease expectoration.
+If you've got Cinnamon, you're prepared for almost anything.

 - The Health Benefits Of Cinnamon For Men